kororaproject/website/upstream/client/README.md

 ```

 #### Commanding Machines
-The general usage for synchronising an existing managed machine of a Canvas user is described as:
+The general usage for sending a command to an existing managed machine of a Canvas user is described as:
 ```
 cnvs machine cmd [user:]name command arg1 arg2 ... argN
 ```